MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 # Set-MailPublicFolder

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Set-MailPublicFolder cmdlet to configure the mail-related settings of mail-enabled public folders.
-If you want to configure basic settings that aren't mail related, use the Set-PublicFolder cmdlet.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Set-MailPublicFolder cmdlet to configure the mail-related settings of mail-enabled public folders.
 If you want to configure basic settings that aren't mail related, use the Set-PublicFolder cmdlet.